kleinbottle/swanlotus/content/blogs/most-scary-experience/most-scary-experience.md

 ## The miracle of hope

 A few days later, I heard the unspoken word 'hope' insistently clamouring for my attention.
-Thinking that 'hope' might become "hopeless" in my quest for the most scary experience, I diverted myself to other, more pressing matters.
+Thinking that 'hope' might become 'hopeless' in my quest for the most scary experience, I diverted myself to other, more pressing matters.
 The drumbeat 'hope' became the silent heartthrob 'hope' in my inner ear.
 But it refused to go away, try what I might.

 After three days of 'hope', I remembered in a flash a gentle story of my [tween](https://www.thefreedictionary.com/tween) years.
 I had borrowed a book from the local library and it was about a camel.
 That library was long gone and the best I could do to recollect the name of the book was to search the Web.
 The book, long out-of-print, was still incarnate in digital form at the archive named after [Gutenberg](https://www.newworldencyclopedia.org/entry/Johannes_Gutenberg), God bless his soul! [@boyle1939]